knnku/mse-store/README.md

 # Mister Stitch Embroidery
 Mister Stitch Embroidery - Store Website

-Heya guys!
+Hey!

 This is the my first live commercial website.
-Used a website generator for quick deployment.
+Used bootstrap for quick deployment.

 Any info, tips & guides would be greatly appreciated.